SamSitarek/advisory_tool/README.md

-# Advisory Tool
+# Higher Education Advisory Tool
 ## Executive Summary
-##### This section provides an overview to the project.
-It should briefly touch on the motivation, data question, data to be used, along with any known assumptions and challenges.

     Trying to navigate a path of education in a vast world of learning can be overwhelming; where do you start?
     It can be daunting to figure out what classes would be best?